-- Modified the composition of LTIP awards to 50 percent performance shares, 25 percent stock options, and 25 percent restricted stock units, a change from prior equity grants that awarded 60 percent stock options and 40 percent performance shares; these changes are to dampen volatility associated with potential option values and ensure longer equity holding periods; - Added the S&P 500 Total Return Index as a fifth competitor in the relative TSR competitor group to ensure a broader, market-based hurdle to performance shares payout; - Increased the weighting and visibility of ROCE and project execution in the annual Chevron Incentive Plan (CIP) measure, to further strengthen accountability for project performance and capital management; - Increased the specificity and detail provided in the discussion of annual incentive measures and results that support the CIP awards; - Capped CIP bonus awards at 200 percent of target: - Increased the CEO equity holding requirement from five times to six times base salary; and - Committed to limited use of supplemental restricted stock unit grants to executive officers, except for extraordinary circumstances.
+- · Modified the composition of LTIP awards to:

+- 50 percent performance shares

+- · 25 percent stock options

+- · 25 percent restricted stock units

+Previously annual equity grants were composed of 60 percent stock options and 40 percent performance shares.
+These changes were made to tie a greater percentage of long-term compensation to the Company's relative performance, dampen volatility associated with potential option values, and ensure longer equity holding periods;

+Added the S&P 500 Total Return Index as a fifth competitor in the relative TSR competitor group to ensure a broader, market-based hurdle to performance shares payout, beginning with the 2017-2019 performance period;

+- Increased the weighting and visibility of return on capital employed ("ROCE") and project execution in the annual CIP measure, to further strengthen accountability for project performance and capital management; - Increased the specificity and detail provided in the discussion of annual incentive measures and results that support the CIP awards; - · Capped CIP bonus awards at 200 percent of target; - Increased the CEO equity holding requirement from five times to six times base salary; and - Committed to limited use of supplemental restricted stock unit grants to executive officers, except for extraordinary circumstances.